 - Student promotion – Added language that a teacher’s recommendation on a student promotion shall be the primary consideration in making a determination.

 - Exceptional Student Success Fund – Creates this new fund as an option for county BOEs with surplus money to use for the education of students who are ‘likely to perform better outside the public-school setting.’
 The purpose is to allow the local BOE to use funds for expenditures related to services and materials necessary for exceptional students’ educational needs that are not met within the public-school district.

 - LSIC – Local school improvement councils may propose alternatives to the operation of the school and may include in their proposal a request for a waiver of rules and policies of the county board and state board, state superintendent interpretations, and state statutes if necessary to implement the proposal.

-- Charter schools - Limited to 3 pilot public charter schools until July 1, 2023.
+- Charter schools – Limited to 3 pilot public charter schools until July 1, 2023.
 Then an additional 3 public charter schools may be authorized every 3 years.
 Only county BOEs are authorizers.
+No appeal process on decisions.
 No charter may begin operation prior to the 2021-22 school year.

 - Professional student support – Expands section to include those who provide direct social and emotional support to students as well as those addressing chronic absenteeism.
 Funding was increased to 5.0 per 1000 students.
 Effective 2019-20 fiscal year.

 - Net enrollment – For counties below 1400 in net enrollment, their enrollment calculation will be increased by 10% for funding purposes.
 Effective 2019-2020 funding year.

 - Foundation allowance in the formula – Effective 2019-20 it will increase from 70.25% to 71.25% for operations and maintenance.